 - A blood clot that deprives oxygen from one area of the brain, such as an ischemic stroke.

-Focal brain injuries can occur at the site of impact or on the brain tissue opposite the impact.
-When focal injuries occur on both sides, they are called coup-contrecoup injuries.
+Focal brain injuries occur at the site of impact, but can also occur on the brain tissue opposite the impact, due to the brain hitting the other side of the skull as well from the force.
+When focal injuries occur on both sides like this, they are called coup-contrecoup injuries.

-Focal brain injuries usually lead to subdural hematomas, which are collections of blood on the brain.
-Hematomas are deadly conditions that require immediate treatment.
+Focal brain injuries sometimes lead to subdural hematomas, which are collections of blood on the brain.
+Hematomas can be deadly conditions, and they require immediate treatment.

 Although doctors make a distinction between diffuse and focal brain injuries, both often arise after an injury.
 For example, if someone hits their head in a car accident, the initial blow may have only caused focal damage.
 But other, secondary injuries such as oxygen deprivation can lead to widespread damage in the brain.